Q-CAD/.github/profile/README.md

 Students/Postdocs contributing to this Project:

  1. Ryan Morelock
+ 2. Zijie Wu
- 2. Ankita Biswas
+ 3. Ankita Biswas
- 3. Shuyi Jia
+ 4. Shuyi Jia
- 4. Ankush Mishra
+ 5. Ankush Mishra
- 5. Abhijeet Dhakane
+ 6. Abhijeet Dhakane

 External collaborators and advisors for this Project: